 Responding to Needs in Family Medicine

 Penn State College of Medicine is pleased to host an exciting accelerated program!
-Penn State Hershey Family Medicine Accelerated Program (FM-APPS) is a 3+3 program where students complete medical school in 3 years, followed by a 3-year Family Medicine Residency at Penn State Hershey.
+Penn State Family Medicine Accelerated Program (FM-APPS) is a 3+3 program where students complete medical school in three years, followed by a three-year Family Medicine Residency at Penn State Health Milton S. Hershey Medical Center.

 Prominent organizations including the Council on Graduate Medical Education (COGME), Macy Foundation and the AAMC have called for better alignment between medical training and the healthcare needs of our nation.
 Studies have established that the health of the population is improved when the nation's medical workforce consists of at least 50% primary care physicians.